TricolorHen061/bwbdocs/docs/whats_changed.rst

 What's changed?
 ***************

 You may be here because you noticed that the bot started acting a bit weird.
-This is because the bot was remade from scracth, and some features were removed or changed.
+This is because the bot was remade from scratch, and some features were removed or changed.

 What was removed
 ================